England striker Wayne Rooney 'driven by international trophies'

 Five Premier League titles, one Champions League, two League Cups.

-"I could end my career being record goalscorer and maybe even record caps-holder, but if you're not going to be successful, it's pointless," he said.
+record goalscorer and maybe even record caps-holder, but if you're not

 "That's what I play for England for: to try to help England be successful."